Jupiter's North Pole

-When the Juno arrived at Jupiter, its North Pole was immersed in the darkness of polar night, so its first pictures were only infrared.
+When the Juno arrived at Jupiter, its North Pole was in the darkness of polar night, so its first pictures were only infrared.
 Only when sunlight shifted to the Northern Hemisphere was it possible to see all its cyclones in the light of the Sun.
 To make one complete picture of the pole, the apparatus requires four approaches to it.

-At the North Pole of Jupiter there is a large X-ray spot, discovered in 2000, pulsating with a period of about 45 minutes (there is a similar spot at the South Pole, but it is much smaller).
+At the North Pole of Jupiter, there is a large X-ray spot, discovered in 2000, pulsating with a period of about 45 minutes; there is a much smaller similar spot at the South Pole.
 Explanations of this phenomenon have not yet been found.